 This letter puts the burden of proof on your creditors to show you the details about any debt you may owe.

-The FDCPA also gives you rights concerning when and how frequently a debt collection agency may contact you and what they are permitted to say when they’re talking to you.
+The FDCPA specifies when and how frequently a debt collection agency may contact you.
+It also covers what they are permitted to say when they’re talking to you.

 Fair Debt Collection Practices Act Violations